Project Brief

 At least one project that shows concept development and process (e.g., sketches, models, iterations, or research informing the design).

-At least one project that demonstrates spatial thinking and technical ability, such as architectural drawings, site plans, or renderings.
+At least one project that demonstrates spatial thinking and technical ability, such as architectural landscape or prototype or art planning/drawings, site plans, or renderings.

-What is the central concept behind the memorial design and how does it honor the memory of George Floyd for his family and the surrounding community?
+- What is the central concept of the memorial, and how does it honor the life and legacy of George Floyd for his family and the surrounding community?

 Recommended submission content